 Director: David Lynch

 Blade Runner often symbolically refers to eyes.
 In Blue Velvet the reference is ears by way of a severed one that begins its main character's descent into darkness.
-And it's depicting this darkness where the movie really excels.
-Jeffrey Beaumont, played by Kyle MacLachlan, (who's really a stand-in for the director) is discovered hiding in a closet belonging to the subject of his voyeurism, Dorothy Vallens, performed by Isabella Rossellini.
+And it's depicting this darkness where the movie excels.
+Jeffrey Beaumont, played by Kyle MacLachlan (who's really a stand-in for the director), is discovered hiding in a closet belonging to the subject of his voyeurism, Dorothy Vallens, performed by Isabella Rossellini.
 Here, the actress is the personification of her mother Ingrid Bergman, particularly the latter's Ivy in 1941's Dr. Jekyll and Mr. Hyde.
 The closet scene is shockingly revealing of deep and provocative emotions rarely explored in the arts.
 If that wasn't disturbing enough, a follow-up occurrence adds more perverse Freudian complexity by introducing us to one of evil's finest representatives: Frank Booth (devilishly portrayed by Dennis Hopper).
 Booth's a dynamo whose psychopathic insanity is so twisted, he seems to suffer the most excruciating emotional pain when he's experiencing pleasure!
-This is evident in the film's best and most electrifying scene where Booth and his gang visit his friend Ben (Dean Stockwell) in which the latter mimes Roy Orbison's song "In Dreams" with a lamp used as a faux microphone.
+This is evident in the film's most electrifying scene where Booth and his gang visit his friend Ben (Dean Stockwell) in which the latter mimes Roy Orbison's song "In Dreams" with a lamp used as a faux microphone.

 If Lynch's intention was to depict a struggle of good vs. evil he should have taken a page out of one of its best cinematic treatments namely The Night of the Hunter (1955).
-In this earlier film, the terrifying evil of Robert Mitchum's preacher Harry Powell is matched by his nemesis: Lillian Gish as Rachael Cooper, a formidable protector of innocents.
+In this earlier film, the terrifying evil of Robert Mitchum's preacher Harry Powell meets his match in his nemesis: Lillian Gish as Rachael Cooper, a formidable protector of innocents.
 In Blue Velvet, Booth's evil has no visible opposition.
 Only at the very end does Jeffrey muster the resources to stop Frank, but by then it seems like a matter of coincidental luck, to him and us.
 Other than that there's some vague, wishful dream about robins coming... a very intangible and unsatisfying conclusion to the story.

-Next time: Top Ten Fool's Gold #3 Casablanca (believe it or not.)
+Next time: Top Ten Fool's Gold #3 Casablanca (believe it or not).

 Blue Velvet can be purchased on Blu-ray here: